Advocacy 101: A Mom Became a Special Needs Advocate, Pt. 3

 • When working with insurance companies make sure to highlight medical journals when you are appealing denials for equipment, supplies etc. It gives them a better idea of your child’s diagnosis.

-• A CARE notebook is also a very necessary tool, and super helpful to doctors/respite providers.
+• A care notebook is also a very necessary tool, and super helpful to doctors/respite providers.

 • Again support groups, support groups, support groups.